kyleparisi/hn_stream/README.md

 # Hackernews Stream

-Stream twitter terms, then slack them to a webhook
+Search hacker news terms, then slack them to a webhook

 ### Getting started